 Paying off government employees might you an identity card, visa, or even a passport in some countries.
 Of course, it’s obviously illegal and a great way to get your residence revoked in the future.

-Second, I looked at the level of bureaucracy involved – or rather any lack thereof.
+Second, we looked at the level of bureaucracy involved – or rather any lack thereof.

 The five residence visas mentioned in this article are generally straightforward with a crystal clear list of requirements.
 Visa processing times usually range from a few days to three months.

-Finally, I kept value for money in mind.
+Finally, we kept value for money in mind.
 Getting a long-term visa in a developed nation like the UAE or South Korea is generally more valuable than one in an emerging market.